How to rank in Google Image Search?

 How do I optimize my images to improve their positioning in Google Image Search?

 To ensure optimal performance in Google Image Search, you will want to keep the following guidelines in mind:

-- Find a balance between maximizing the aesthetic quality of the image and maintaining a fast load time.
+- Find a balance between maximizing the aesthetic quality of the image and maintaining a fast load time to optimize for Google image search.
 Google wants to focus on high-quality images, but those that load slowly will also be ranked poorly because of the poor user experience.

 - Make sure the images you want to rank for are completely unique.
 As previously mentioned, Google does not want to display duplicates.
 Images of your products at work, your customers, your services, or any other photo taken by the brand itself are the optimal images to choose.

-- Use a comprehensive labels on the image.
+- Use a comprehensive labels on the image for it to appear for Google image search.
 Google spiders will be crawling as many details as they can to learn about your image.
 This means using alt tags, title tags, and image names.
-When possible use your targeted keyword and explain how to image ties into the topic.
+When possible use your targeted keyword and explain how the image ties into the topic.

 - Use schema markups to draw attention to the image.
 This will make you eligible for any rich snippet options while also helping the search engine understand the image so it can be displayed at the proper times.